Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 versions continue converging to the same entries in the log.

-To monitor a given search key, users maintain a small amount of state: a map from a version counter, to an entry in the log where looking up the search key in the prefix tree at that entry yields the given version.
-Users initially populate this map by setting a version of the search key that they've looked up, to map to the entry in the log where that version of the key is stored.
+To monitor a given search key, users maintain a small amount of state: a map from the position of an entry in the log to a version counter, where looking up the search key in the prefix tree in the entry at that position yields the given version.
+Users initially populate this map by setting the position of an entry they've looked up, to map to the version of the key stored in that entry.
 A map may track several different versions of a search key simultaneously, if a user has been shown different versions of the same search key.

 To update this map, users receive the most recent tree head from the server and follow these steps, for each entry in the map:

-1. Compute the entry's direct path based on the current tree size.
+1. Compute the entry's direct path (in terms of the Implicit Binary Search Tree) based on the current tree size.
-2. If there are no entries in the direct path that are to the right of the current node, then skip updating this entry (there's no new information to update it with).
+2. If there are no entries in the direct path that are to the right of the current entry, then skip updating this entry (there's no new information to update it with).
-3. For each entry in the direct path that's to the right of the current node, from low to high:
+3. For each entry in the direct path that's to the right of the current entry, from low to high:
    1. Obtain a proof from the server that the prefix tree at that entry maps the search key to a version counter that's greater than or equal to the current version.
-   2. If the above check was successful, remove the current version-node pair from the map and replace it with a version-node pair corresponding to the entry in the log that was just checked.
+   2. If the above check was successful, remove the current position-version pair from the map and replace it with a position-version pair corresponding to the entry in the log that was just checked.

 This algorithm progressively moves up the tree as new intermediate/root nodes are established and verifies that they're constructed correctly.
 Note that users